anagha-30/Android-Development/README.md

 App to randomly Guess Games

 - Tables :
-App to get tables of numberd from 1-20
+App to get multiplication tables of numbers from 1-20